GMOD/Apollo/docs/Setup.md

 ### Performing the javascript minimization

-To build a Web Apollo release with Javascript minimization, you can use the command
+To build a Apollo release with Javascript minimization, you can use the command

 ```
 ./apollo release